fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-07-11】[snap-stanford / Biomni](https://github.com/snap-stanford/Biomni) - Biomni: a general-purpose biomedical AI agent
+* 【2025-07-11】[ali\-vilab / VACE](https://github.com/ali-vilab/VACE) - Official implementations for paper: VACE: All\-in\-One Video Creation and Editing
+* 【2025-07-11】[huggingface / smollm](https://github.com/huggingface/smollm) - Everything about the SmolLM and SmolVLM family of models
 * 【2025-07-10】[awslabs / mcp](https://github.com/awslabs/mcp) - AWS MCP Servers — helping you get the most out of AWS, wherever you use MCP
 * 【2025-07-10】[D4Vinci / Scrapling](https://github.com/D4Vinci/Scrapling) - 🕷️ An undetectable, powerful, flexible, high\-performance Python library to make Web Scraping Easy and Effortless as it should be!
 * 【2025-07-10】[coleam00 / ai\-agents\-masterclass](https://github.com/coleam00/ai-agents-masterclass) - Follow along with my AI Agents Masterclass videos!
 All of the code I create and use in this series on YouTube will be here for you to use and even build on top of!